matt1600/APIAntiPatterns/README.md

 http://0.0.0.0:5000
 ```

+Open a new shell window, but leave previous one running.

 POST using curl.
 This simulates user data being entered into Redis.

 Insert a username into the JSON field.